AAP MLA Harmeet Singh Pathanmajra Arrested in Rape Case After Escape

 He had even targeted the AAP's Delhi leadership, alleging that ministers and MLAs were not consulted over key matters.

-Punjab Police had formed several teams from its different wings including the Anti-Gangster Task Force to nab Pathanmajra.
-Police teams had earlier conducted raids at several places including Punjab, Haryana, Himachal Pradesh and Delhi to apprehend him.
+The Punjab Police had formed several teams from its different wings, including the Anti-Gangster Task Force, to nab Pathanmajra.
+Police teams had earlier conducted raids at several places, including Punjab, Haryana, Himachal Pradesh and Delhi, to apprehend him.